Source: Royalty-free stock photo ID: 250313509, Shutterstock

 What is business insurance?

-Business insurance (or office insurance / workplace insurance) allows you to know that your business is protected if you ever suffer a loss.
+Business insurance (or office insurance / workplace insurance) allows you to know that your business is protected if you ever suffer a covered loss.
 As an arts organization or theatre company with an office, there is risk involved in operating your business.
 The cost to transfer this risk to insurance is low compared to the expense of an actual theft, fire, client slip & fall at your office or other unfortunate incident.

 Let's look at some interesting examples of arts organization accidents/incidents...